idiap/bob/doc/TutorialsTrainer.rst

    >>> gmm = bob.machine.GMMMachine(2,3) # Create a machine with 2 Gaussian and feature dimensionality 3
    >>> gmm.means = kmeans.means # Set the means to the one obtained with k-means

-The |project| class to perform **maximum-likelihood** [10]_ for a GMM [9]_ is :py:class:`bob.trainer.ML_GMMTrainer`.
-It uses an **EM**-based [8]_ algorithm and requires to specify which parts of the GMM are updated at each iteration (means, variances and/or weights).
-In addition, and as for **k-means** [7]_, it has parameters such as the maximum number of iterations and the criterium used to determine if the convergence has occurred.
+The |project| class to learn the parameters of a GMM [9]_ using ML [10]_ is :py:class:`bob.trainer.ML_GMMTrainer`.
+It uses an **EM**-based [8]_ algorithm and requires the user to specify which parameters of the GMM are updated at each iteration (means, variances and/or weights).
+In addition, and as for **k-means** [7]_, it has parameters such as the maximum number of iterations and the criterion used to determine if the parameters have converged.

 .. doctest::
    :options: +NORMALIZE_WHITESPACE